MatildaBae/outages_report/README.md

 Our package was designed to be used by utilities to get a better understanding of their data in a quick, easy, and convenient way.

-# outagesreport

-An R package for analyzing and visualizing electricity outage data.
-`outagesreport` provides utilities for computing standard reliability metrics (SAIDI, SAIFI, CAIDI) and generating daily, weekly, monthly, and seasonal outage summaries and plots.

 ---

 ## Installation